jingedawang/AIConsciousnessWatch/Report-en.md

 ## 1. The Mystery of Consciousness

-Philosophers and scientists have been obsessed with explaining consciousness from the beginning, but to this day, we still have no answer.
+Philosophers and scientists have been obsessed with explaining consciousness since the beginning of recorded thought, but to this day, we still have no definitive answer.

-Like gazing at the starry sky, there is a small group of people in the world who, in the dead of night, contemplate their own existence.
+Like those who gaze at the starry sky, there is a small group of people in the world who, in the dead of night, contemplate their own existence.
 What constitutes the rich and colorful subjective experience?
 Is this feeling real?
 Throughout history, philosophers have built many viewpoints on subjective experience, such as Descartes' "I think, therefore I am," Sartre's "existentialism," and China's "Zhuangzi's butterfly dream."

 While emphasizing subjective experience, Zhuangzi raised a difficult problem—the unknowability of subjective experience.
 Huizi and Zhuangzi were strolling by the river when Zhuangzi said, "The fish swim leisurely; this is the joy of fish."
-Huizi retorted, "You are not a fish, how do you know the joy of fish?"
+Huizi retorted, "You are not a fish, so how do you know the joy of fish?"
 Huizi's classic question posed an eternal puzzle.
 Although Zhuangzi evaded the issue through sophistry, we still ask today: when facing any individual outside ourselves—whether other people, animals, or AI—how do we judge whether they possess subjective experiences like us?
 Can they also feel the colors, sensations, emotions, and pain that I experience?

 Within the human species, we readily accept the assumption that every individual possesses consciousness.
 But facing the vast natural world, from single-celled organisms to mammals like cats and dogs, we still cannot definitively know whether they have subjective experiences similar to humans.
 It's not difficult to see that our acceptance of consciousness changes with biological differences between individuals.
 The more human-like an individual is, the more likely it is considered conscious.
 Mammals are considered more conscious than other animals, and animals more conscious than plants.
 These judgments are quite reasonable because brain capacity also decreases correspondingly (if you believe consciousness resides in the brain).
 However, with the emergence of AI, everything has become complex.

 AI is approaching humans in all aspects: language ability, visual ability, thinking ability, emotional intelligence, mathematical logic, scientific literacy, social etiquette, and so on.
 There are fewer and fewer areas where humans can still take pride.
-But compared to humans or animals, AI is a cold machine with digital flows inside—it doesn't look like a living being at all.
+But compared to humans or animals, AI is a cold machine with digital flows inside—it doesn't resemble a living being at all.
 Due to the vast differences in physiological structure, most people believe AI has no consciousness.
 But how do we explain an unconscious AI that behaves so much like humans?
 Fifty years ago, philosophers had already conceived the concept of "philosophical zombies."

 >Suppose there exists a type of person in this world who appears identical to ordinary humans in appearance and physical composition but has no conscious experience, qualia, or emotions.
 For example, when a philosophical zombie hits a sharp object, externally it appears the same as a normal human—you can see their skin wounded, measure their neural signals, detect pain signals, observe pain expressions, hear cries, and see them express their pain to others.
 But in their inner mind, there is no consciousness of pain. [(*Philosophical Zombie - Wikipedia*, n.d.)](https://en.wikipedia.org/wiki/Philosophical_zombie)